Ivorwena/challenge8/README.md

 ## Description
-My solution to challenge 8 from course "Python Masters: 16 Days to Learn Python Programming".
+My solution to the challenge 8 from course "Python Masters: 16 Days to Learn Python Programming".

 Simple program simulating ticket machine in pharmacy.
 At the entrance client chooses one of the available areas: perfumes, medicines, cosmetics.